Hayley's Story

 You may also need to tell a partner or children of your own about your donation later on, so you need to be prepared for that.
 Doing your research now and feeling completely happy with your decision will ensure you’re 100% committed to this extraordinary gesture.

 You can change your mind about donating your eggs any time up to the point at which embryos created from your eggs are used in treatment.
+This is at the point that they are used in an embryo transfer (placed into the woman).
 This applies even if you’ve already signed the consent form.
+If you are thinking of withdrawing your consent, we would strongly recommend you speak to your clinic’s counsellor.

 you can find out: